-Summer is almost here, and you don't want to miss these fun summer festivals taking place all over north Alabama!
+Summer is almost here, and you do not want to miss these fun summer festivals taking place all over north Alabama!

 3rd Friday Downtown Decatur

-Each third Friday from May to October, downtown Decatur comes to life at night with live music, vendors, food trucks, vintage cars, and businesses are open later!
-Grab a bite to eat at a downtown restaurant and then stroll Second Avenue to see the sights.
+Each third Friday from April to October, downtown Decatur comes to life at night with live music, vendors, food trucks, vintage cars, and businesses are open later!
+Grab a bite to eat at a downtown restaurant or food truck and then stroll Second Avenue to shop, get a snack, play games, ride a mechanical bull, hear live music, and more!

 First Fridays Downtown Gadsden